Inquiry>

 Is it known what became of the Children's Crusade?
 Were they lost at sea?
 Did their enemy show any mercy upon them?

 If I recall correctly -- the Children's Crusade had multiple fates, none of them good.
 Many died on the way.
 Many were sold into slavery; as soon as they reached the Mediterranean, the found themselves loaded on slave ships headed for Palestine.
 So some of them *did* reach the Holy Land, though not under the circumstances they'd hoped for.
 Some did make it home, I think, but very few.
-The Pied Piper story is based on the Children's Crusade, vaguely.

 John -- I thought they were all sold into slavery.